asciiartisanstudios/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest a new feature or enhancement for the game
-title: ''
+title: "[FEATURE] Brief description of feature"
-labels: ''
+labels: enhancement
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+## Feature Description
+**What should the feature do?**
-A clear and concise description of what you want to happen.
+[A clear and concise description of what you want to happen]

-**Describe alternatives you've considered**
+**Why is this feature needed?**
+[Explain why this would be valuable for the game]

+## Proposed Implementation
+**How could this feature be implemented?**
+[Technical suggestions, design ideas, or references to similar implementations]

+**Alternatives Considered**
-A clear and concise description of any alternative solutions or features you've considered.
+[Any alternative solutions or features you've considered]

-**Additional context**
-Add any other context or screenshots about the feature request here.
+## Additional Context
+- Gameplay impact: [How this affects gameplay]
+- Technical considerations: [Any engine limitations or special requirements]
+- Art/audio needs: [Required assets if known]

+## Discussion Points
+[Use comments to discuss implementation details before proceeding to development]

+## Acceptance Criteria
+- [ ] Design approved by team
+- [ ] Technical feasibility confirmed
+- [ ] Art/Audio requirements documented
+- [ ] Implementation plan finalized